vyasgiridhar/qrest/README.md

 # qrest
-Create a rest api from mariadb from a given database
+Create a rest api from mariadb for a database.
+This project was motivated by [prest](https://github.com/nuveo/prest) by [nuveo](https://github.com/nuveo)

 ## The Works: